William Cadogan, 1st Earl Cadogan: Exile

-Cadogan was a strong supporter of the Hanoverian Succession which brought George I to the throne rather than the Jacobite candidate, styled by his supporters as James III.

 After Marlborough's dismissal from his posts at the end of 1711 Cadogan remained with the army, but refused to return with it when Britain withdrew from the war in 1712, going into voluntary exile with the Duke.
 In doing so he lost his rank, positions and emoluments under the crown.
-He was strongly opposed to the terms of the Treaty of Utrecht, agreed by the Tory Government, siding with the opposition Whigs who called for "No Peace Without Spain".
+He was strongly opposed to the terms of the Peace of Utrecht which the Harley ministry agreed to, siding with the opposition Whigs who called for "No Peace Without Spain".
 During Marlborough's voluntary exile during the last years of Queen Anne's reign, Cadogan accompanied him, and often acted as a go-between to maintain Marlborough's links with Britain.
 When the Hanoverian King George I succeeded in 1714, he reinstated Cadogan to his military offices.
 Marlborough was reappointed commander-in-chief, although as his deputy Cadogan had increasingly to take on much of the Duke's workload.
 Cadogan was rewarded with the post of Ambassador to the Dutch Republic.
 He was tasked with restoring the relationship with Britain's recent ally which had been damaged by the country's sudden withdrawal from the war.
 Cadogan oversaw negotiations for a fresh treaty which was concluded the following year.